 The class janus.Undefined() represents an undefined result under the Well Founded Semantics.

-The class has a single property class term
+The class has a single property class term that

 represents either the delay list or the residual program.